YorkU-Citrus/Citrus/README.md

 Please do not use any part of the code in you assignment.
 Please review [Academic Honesty Guidelines ](http://www.cs.yorku.ca/admin/coscOnAcadHonesty.html) if you are not clear about it.

 ## Authors
-Jun Lin Chen (Michael)
+Jun Lin Chen (Michael), Chenxing Zheng, Vishal Malik
-Chenxing Zheng
-Vishal Malik